neondatabase/website/content/docs/guides/neon-authorize.md

 ### What Neon does for you

-When your application makes a request, Neon validates the JWT by checking its signature and expiration date against the public keys.
-Once validated, Neon extracts the `user_id` from the JWT and uses it in the datasbase session, making it accessible for RLS.
+When your application makes a request, Neon validates the JWT by checking its signature and expiration date against a public key.
+Once validated, Neon extracts the `user_id` from the JWT and uses it in the database session, making it accessible for RLS.

 ### How the `pg_session_jwt` extension works